Charities & Voluntary Organisations

 DSPCA - The Dublin Society for Prevention of Cruelty to Animals (DSPCA) is a registered charity, established in 1840 to prevent cruelty to animals and is now Ireland's largest animal welfare organisation.
 Each year the DSPCA receives more than 80,000 phone calls from the public, responds to more than 10,000 emergency calls and rescues, rehabilitates, releases and rehomes thousands of animals and wildlife.
 The DSPCA relies on generous donations from the public to do our work.
 95% of our funding comes from monthly supporters and donations.
 Your donation will help us Save Lives and End Animal Cruelty in Ireland.
 For more information visit www.dspca.ie, email firstname.lastname@example.org or call us on 01 4994700.
 (CHY 1047).

-Enable Ireland provides services to over 3,500 children and adults with disabilities and their families from 15 locations and in local communities countrywide.
+Enable Ireland provides therapy and support services to over 13,000 children and adults with disabilities and their families from 15 locations and in local communities countrywide.
 Covering childhood to adulthood our expert teams work with the individual and their family on a plan for each life stage.
 Our mission is to enable those who use our services to achieve maximum independence, choice and inclusion in their communities.
+We support children and adults with disabilities so that they can live their lives with no limits.
 (CHY 4908).

 Fighting Blindness is an Irish, patient-led charity funding research into treatments and cures for blindness.
 Our vision is to cure blindness, support those experiencing sight loss and empower patients.
 Our story began in 1983 when a group of Irish families affected by blindness got together for mutual support.
 We are now a global leader in the search for cures and treatments for genetically-inherited and age-related forms of blindness.
 Additionally, we provide a unique professional counselling service for people and families affected by sight loss.
 Fighting Blindness, 7-8 Ely Place, Dublin 2, Tel: 01-678 9004.
 (CHY 6784).